tkram10/Swire_Innovators_capstone/README.md

 <img width="1025" alt="Screen Shot 2024-04-20 at 11 45 51 AM" src="https://github.com/tkram10/Swire_Innovators_capstone/assets/72302122/5f95a5ec-0eae-4b23-a123-e063d0e9d678">

 We can see only the SWIRE-CC sales over time, and SWIRE has sales peak in November and December every year due to Christmas and Thanksgiving; also, the sales increase in May and June every year.
 We mainly consider SWIRE-CC to be the manufacturer in our analysis, as SWIRE-CC is the only manufacturer in our modeling questions.

+#### Contribution to the project

+I was crucial in managing data importation into Google Cloud Storage and Google Colab and executing complex SQL queries via Google BigQuery.
+I conducted extensive data analysis, including creating a correlation matrix heatmap and analyzing market and packaging trends to correlate them with sales data.
+I developed forecasting models using techniques such as Prophet, ARIMA, SARIMA, and Exponential Smoothing for three innovative products.
+Additionally, I compiled all findings into a comprehensive report and ensured accuracy by proofreading the entire notebook.
+My contributions also included researching the most effective models for our forecasting needs and ensuring our analytical approaches were robust and well-suited to the project's objectives.